pradeep-kapa/cloud-cost-rightsizer/README.md

 # cloud-cost-rightsizer

 Automated EC2 rightsizing tool that pulls CloudWatch utilization metrics, identifies over-provisioned instances, and generates actionable recommendations with estimated savings.
-Built from patterns used at Nielsen and Nymbus to consistently hit 20–40% cloud cost reductions without impacting workload performance.
+Built from patterns used at Industry Standards to consistently hit 20–40% cloud cost reductions without impacting workload performance.

 The tool doesn't make changes automatically — it generates reports and recommendations.
 You decide what to act on.
 This is intentional: auto-rightsizing production workloads without human review is how you cause incidents.